luije87/documentation/csv.rst

-description                         A description of the contact (Text) employer_id                         The Handshake id of the employer that you want to list the contacts for (int) employer_name                       The name of the employer that you want to list the contacts for (String) location_attributes:location_name   The name of the location of the contact (coming soon) phone                               The contact's phone number cell_phone                          The contact's cell number fax                                 The contact's fax machine number
+description                         A description of the contact (Text) employer_id                         The Handshake id of the employer that you want to list the contacts for (int) employer_name                       The name of the employer that you want to list the contacts for (String) location_attributes:name            The name of the location of the contact.
+NOTE: creates only. phone                               The contact's phone number cell_phone                          The contact's cell number fax                                 The contact's fax machine number